-John Waters is Chief Financial Officer and General Manager - Metals of the Company and has held that position since August 2017.
-As of April 2018, he is also ConMet's Interim President.
+John Waters is Senior Vice President of Sales & Operations of the Company and has held that position since August 2018.
 Mr. Waters has been with ConMet for 25 years and previously held senior financial positions including Vice President of Finance and Corporate Controller.
 Prior to ConMet, he was Corporate Controller at Aptec Computer Systems and Manager with Deloitte and Touche.
 Mr. Waters earned an Accounting degree from Oregon State University.

 Beto Dantas has been the Vice President of Marketing, Strategy, and Innovation at ConMet since 2015.
 Prior to joining ConMet, Mr. Dantas spent 10 years at Flextronics International where he held several positions most recently including Vice President of Innovation and New Ventures.
 Mr. Dantas attended Oregon State University where he received a B.S. in Chemical Engineering and graduated cum laude, with honors.
 In 2016, the university presented him with the prestigious “Council of Outstanding Early Career Engineers” award, which is given to distinguished graduates who have been identified as future leaders.